List of Space: 1999 books and other media: In English

-Releases in other languages
+In other languages

 Space: 1999 novels and novelisations were also written in other languages for specific markets, mainly Germany and Italy.

 In Italy, adaptations of all 24 Year One episodes and eight of the Year Two episodes were published in oversized hardback volumes.
 These books typically contained two episodes and nearly 100 colour photos each.

 In Germany, the Butterworth Year Two novels were translated into German, with one significant difference.
 The ending of "The Edge of the Infinite" was altered to set up events that would be continued in six original follow-on novels.
 The first two novels in the series were translated and published in Japan by Mikasa Shobo.